How to Use ChatGPT to Write Winning Quotes (UK Trades 2026) featured image

 Best forPhoto-based quoting, Custom GPTsLonger, more detailed quotes

-For most tradespeople, ChatGPT is the better starting point because of the free photo analysis and the larger ecosystem of Custom GPTs (pre-built assistants for specific tasks).
+I call a spade a spade here: for most tradespeople, ChatGPT is the better starting point because of the free photo analysis and the larger ecosystem of Custom GPTs (pre-built assistants for specific tasks).
 But if you find ChatGPT's writing a bit stiff, Claude often produces more natural-sounding text straight out of the box.
+For a broader look at how automation can take the admin off your plate, see our ultimate n8n automation stack for trades.

 7 Ways Remodelers are ACTUALLY Using ChatGPT